Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Simple hybrid forced Hamiltonian systems and hybrid constants of motion

 Roughly speaking, the term \myemph{hybrid system} refers to a dynamical system which exhibits both continuous and discrete time behaviours.
 In the literature, one finds slightly different definitions of hybrid system depending on the specific class of applications of interest.
 For simplicity, and following \cite{johnson_simple_1994} and \cite{colombo_time_2018}, we will restrict ourselves to the so-called simple hybrid mechanical systems in Hamiltonian form.

-\myemph{Simple hybrid systems} \cite{johnson_simple_1994} are characterized by the 4-tuple $\mathscr{H}=(D, X, S, \Delta)$, where $D$ is a smooth manifold called the \myemph{domain}, $X$ is a smooth \myemph{vector field} on $D$, $S$ is an embedded submanifold of $D$ with co-dimension $1$ called the \myemph{switching surface}, and $\Delta:S\to D$ is a smooth embedding called the \myemph{impact map}. $S$ and $\Delta$ are also referred to as the \myemph{guard} and the \myemph{reset map}, respectively.
-The triple $(D,S,\Delta)$ is called a \myemph{hybrid manifold}.
+\myemph{Simple hybrid systems} \cite{johnson_simple_1994} are characterized by the 4-tuple $\mathscr{H}=(D, X, S, \Delta)$, where $D$ is a smooth manifold called the \myemph{domain}, $X$ is a smooth \myemph{vector field} on $D$, $S$ is an embedded submanifold of $D$ with co-dimension $1$ called the \myemph{switching surface}, and $\Delta:S\to D$ is a smooth embedding called the \myemph{impact map}.
+The submanifold $S$ and the map $\Delta$ are also referred to as the \myemph{guard} and the \myemph{reset map}, respectively.
+The triple $(D,S,\Delta)$ is called a \myemph{hybrid manifold}. {The impact map is assumed to be an embedding to avoid topological pathologies.}

 The dynamics associated with a simple hybrid system is described by an autonomous system with impulse effects as in \cite{westervelt_feedback_2018}.
-We denote by $\Sigma_{\mathscr{H}}$ the \myemph{simple hybrid dynamical system} generated by $\mathscr{H}$, that is,
+We denote by $\Sigma_{\mathscr{H}}$ the \myemph{simple hybrid dynamical system} generated by $\mathscr{H}$, given by

-where $\upsilon:I\subset\mathbb{R}\to D$, and $\upsilon^{-}$, $\upsilon^{+}$ denote the states immediately before and after the times when integral curves of $X$ intersect ${S}$ (i.e., pre and post impact of the solution $\upsilon(t)$ with ${S}$), namely $upsilon^{-}(t)\coloneqq \displaystyle{\lim_{\tau\to t^{-}}}x(\tau)$,\, $\upsilon^{+}(t)\coloneqq \displaystyle{\lim_{\tau\to t^{+}}}x(\tau)$ are the left and right limits of the state trajectory $\upsilon(t)$.
+where $\upsilon:I\subset\mathbb{R}\to D$, and $\upsilon^{-}$, $\upsilon^{+}$ denote the states immediately before and after the times when integral curves of $X$ intersect ${S}$ (i.e., pre and post impact of the solution $\upsilon(t)$ with ${S}$), namely $\upsilon^{-}(t)\coloneqq \displaystyle{\lim_{\tau\to t^{-}}}x(\tau)$,\, $\upsilon^{+}(t)\coloneqq \displaystyle{\lim_{\tau\to t^{+}}}x(\tau)$ are the left and right limits of the state trajectory $\upsilon(t)$.

-\begin{rem}A solution of a simple hybrid system may experience a Zeno state if infinitely many impacts occur in a finite amount of time.
-To exclude these types of situations, we require the set of impact times to be closed and discrete, as in \cite{westervelt_feedback_2018}, so we will assume implicitly throughout the remainder of the paper that $\overline{\Delta}({S})\cap{S}=\emptyset$ and that the set of impact times is closed and discrete. \end{rem}